crabmusket/t3d-bones/tutorials/basic_level/README.markdown

 This function calls the `bind` _method_ of the `GlobalActionMap` object.
 This is a special object of the `ActionMap` class that responds to keyboard and mouse (and any other device) inputs.
 This function call _binds_ the `quit` function to be called when we press `escape` on the `keyboard`.
+That causes `onExit` to be called, which is defined in `main.cs`, which then calls our `onEnd` function we defined above.

 Now try running the engine, and hit escape - goodbye, Torque!